acoli-repo/AURIS/guidelines/draft/word-level/Readme.md

 - [coref.md](coreference.md): guidelines manual annotation of coreference and referentiality, originally by Chiarcos and Krasavina (2005)
 - [information-status.md](information-status.md): guidelines for the manual annotation of information status ("givenness"), originally by Gundel, Hedberg and Zacharski (1993)
 - [topic.md](topic.md): guidelines for the annotation of the familiarity topic according to Centering Theory (backward-lookinf center, Grosz et al., 1995)

+Further, as a future extension:

-- [focus.md](focus.md): aspects of the annotation of focus.
+- [to-be-integrated/focus.md](to-be-integrated/focus.md): aspects of the annotation of focus.
 Currently, we annotate novelty (newsworthiness) as an approximation of new information focus.

 Supplementary material is provided in